hardin47/website/Math154/Notes/02-viz.md

 `plotly`

 > `Plotly` is an R package for creating interactive web-based graphs via plotly's JavaScript graphing library, `plotly.js`.
-The `plotly` R libary contains the `ggplotly` function , which will convert `ggplot2` figures into a Plotly object.
+The `plotly` R library contains the `ggplotly` function , which will convert `ggplot2` figures into a Plotly object.
 Furthermore, you have the option of manipulating the Plotly object with the `style` function.

  * https://plot.ly/ggplot2/getting-started/